telamon/oxytracker/README.md

-# oxytracker
+# TOMODACHI150

 **Update:**
 Early Access preview: https://tomodachi150.surge.sh (Very alpha, enjoy!)

-Because my patience with kotlin is shorter than I imagined, come back later when proper readme is available or just go play [OXytOX](https://github.com/telamon/oxytox) using a camera, calendar and telegram.
+This is an WIP digital version of **the game**, it's gonna take a while...

+Meanwhile [go play the analog version](https://github.com/telamon/oxytox) using a camera, calendar-app and some messenger.

+> 150 is the limit, all you need is 4

 No apps required.